Rrtk2/R-project-blank/README.md

 #### Status of project
-Setting up; big edits and maor changes are possible.
+Setting up; big edits and major changes are possible.

 #### Copyright and authors